the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 );
 ~~~~~~~

 The `item` is of type `Story`; the `onRemoveItem` function takes an `item` of type `Story` as an argument and returns nothing.
-Next, clean up the code by defining the props of Item component outside:
+Next, we'll clean up the code by defining the props of Item component outside:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~